-11. In all cases, whether patients are admitted or transferred, is the care timely, appropriate, and monitored by the PIPS program?
+10. In all cases, whether patients are admitted or transferred, is the care timely, appropriate, and monitored by the PIPS program?
 (CD 8–9) (Yes/No)

-12. Are all of the neurosurgeons who take trauma call U.S. or Canadian board-certified/eligible for certification according to the current requirements?
+11. Are all of the neurosurgeons who take trauma call U.S. or Canadian board-certified/eligible for certification according to the current requirements?
 (CD 8–10) (Yes/No)

+If ‘No’, are the Alternate Criteria for Non-Board-Certified Neurosurgeons met?
+(CD 6-3) (Yes/No)

+Is there participation by the neurosurgeon on the multidisciplinary trauma peer review committee?
+(CD 8-13) (Yes/No)

 IX.
 ORTHOPAEDIC SURGERY